Florida VIN Check & Lookup

 Online Services

-The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) provides an easy-to-use online tool that instantly verifies a vehicle's title or VIN and offers a Vehicle Information Check, provided these records are in their database.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) provides an online tool to verify a vehicle's title or VIN via the Vehicle Information Check, provided records exist in their database.

-The National Insurance Crime Bureau operates a free vehicle identification number check tool to determine whether a vehicle has been stolen or written off by an insurer.
-This facility has a daily limit of five checks from a single IP address.
+The National Insurance Crime Bureau offers a free VINCheck tool to determine whether a vehicle has been reported stolen (not recovered) or declared a salvage by participating insurers.
+Usage is limited to five searches per 24 hours per IP address.

 In-Person Services